percona/pmm/source/dashboards/dashboard-prometheus.rst

 Time Series Information
 ***********************

 This section shows the top 10 metrics by time series count and the top 10 hosts by time series count.

 ********************
 System Level Metrics
 ********************

 Metrics in this section give an overview of the essential system characteristics of PMM Server.
-This information is also available from the :ref:`dashboard-system-overview` dashboard.
+This information is also available from the :ref:`dashboard-nodes-overview` dashboard.

 ***************
 PMM Server Logs
 ***************

 This section contains a link to download the logs collected from your PMM Server and further analyze possible problems.
 The exported logs are requested when you submit a bug report.